scienceacademy/web/content/assignments/readability.md

 According to Scholastic, E.B.
 White’s “Charlotte’s Web” is between a second and fourth grade reading level, and Lois Lowry’s “The Giver” is between an eighth grade reading level and a twelfth grade reading level.
 What does it mean, though, for a book to be at a “fourth grade reading level”?

-Well, in many cases, a human expert might read a book and make a decision on the grade for which they think the book is most appropriate.
+A human expert might read a book and make a decision on the grade for which they think the book is most appropriate.
 But you could also imagine an algorithm attempting to figure out what the reading level of a text is.

-So what sorts of traits are characteristic of higher reading levels?
-Well, longer words probably correlate with higher reading levels.
+What sorts of traits are characteristic of higher reading levels?
+Longer words probably correlate with higher reading levels.
 Likewise, longer sentences probably correlate with higher reading levels, too.
 A number of “readability tests” have been developed over the years, to give a formulaic process for computing the reading level of a text.

 One such readability test is the *Coleman-Liau index*.
-The Coleman-Liau index of a text is designed to output what (U.S.) grade level is needed to understand the text.
+The Coleman-Liau index of a text is designed to output what (U.S. grade) reading level is needed to understand the text.
 The formula is:

 > index = 0.0588 * L - 0.296 * S - 15.8